JohnnySun/doge-university/_posts/misc_news/2017-09-12-new-faculty.md

 Institute of Technology in Madras,
 India, and a Ph.D. in mathematics from Purdue University.
-Before coming to the University of Virginia, he was a visiting fellow at the Tata
+Before coming to the DOGE University, he was a visiting fellow at the Tata
 Institute of Fundamental Research in
 Mumbai, India.